Bobris/BTDB/README.md

 -   Storage is transactional
 -   As storage could be used Azure Page Blobs
 -   EventStorage2 is specialized to be used with Kafka, metadata are stored in separate topic

 ---

+## Bon

+`Bon` Binary object notation is allows creating and reading JavaScript/C# values with extensions like Dictionary/Map into binary notation.
+It is much faster to parse, write, skip, search by keys than JSON, size will be also smaller in most cases, in some cases much more smaller.

+---